β-hydroxybutyrate improves convulsions in mice carrying the GRIN1 Y647S/+ pathogenic variant

 Abstract

 GRIN1 -related neurodevelopmental disorder ( GRIN1 -NDD) is characterized by clinically significant variation in the GRIN1 gene, which encodes the obligatory GluN1 subunit of N-methyl-D-aspartate receptors (NMDARs).
-The identified p.Tyr647Ser (Y647S) variant — carried by a 33-year-old female with seizures and intellectual disability — is located in the M3 helix in the GluN1 transmembrane domain.
-This study builds upon initial in vitro investigations of the functional impacts of the GRIN1 Y647S variant and examines its in vivo consequences in a mouse model.
+The identified p.Tyr647Ser (Y647S) variant is carried by a 34-year-old female with seizures and intellectual disability.
+This study builds upon initial in vitro investigations of the functional impacts of this variant in the SYTANLAAF domain of the GluN1 M3 helix and examines its in vivo consequences in a mouse model.

-In vitro , NMDARs containing GluN1-Y647S show altered sensitivity to endogenous agonists and negative allosteric modulators, and reduced cell surface trafficking.
-Grin1 Y647S/+ mice displayed a reduction in whole brain GluN1 levels and deficiency in NMDAR-mediated synaptic transmission in the hippocampus.
-Behaviourally, Grin1 Y647S/+ mice exhibited spontaneous seizures, altered vocalizations, muscle strength, sociability, and problem-solving.
+In vitro , NMDARs containing GluN1-Y647S showed altered sensitivity to endogenous agonists and negative allosteric modulators, and reduced cell surface trafficking.
+Ex vivo , Grin1 Y647S/+ mice displayed a reduction in whole brain GluN1 levels and a deficiency in NMDAR-mediated synaptic transmission in the hippocampus.
+Behaviourally, Grin1 Y647S/+ mice exhibited altered vocalizations, muscle strength, sociability, and problem-solving, as well as spontaneous convulsions that were ameliorated with supplementation of β-hydroxybutyrate (BHB), an endogenously produced ketone body.

 The Y647S variant confers a complex in vivo phenotype, which reflects largely diminished properties of NMDAR function.
-As a result, Grin1 Y647S/+ mice display atypical behaviour in domains relevant to the clinical characteristics of GRIN1 -NDD and the individual carrying the variant.
-Ultimately, the characterization of Grin1 Y647S/+ mice accomplished in the present work expands our understanding of the mechanisms underlying GRIN1 -NDD and provides a foundation for the development of novel therapeutics.
+As a result, Grin1 Y647S/+ mice display atypical behaviour in domains relevant to the clinical characteristics of GRIN1 -NDD and the individual carrying the variant, which allowed for the identification of BHB supplementation as a potential anti-convulsant treatment.
+Ultimately, the characterization of Grin1 Y647S/+ mice accomplished in the present work, expands our understanding of the mechanisms underlying GRIN1 -NDD and provides a foundation for the continued development of novel therapeutics.

 Article activity feed